27 Vegetable Garden Ideas To Grow More Food

 DIY Seed Tape

-You might think that pulling a few extra seedlings out isn’t so bad, but thinning your crops disturbs the roots of the seedlings you leave to grow (using a hoe like this one will make weeding so much easier!).
+You might think that pulling a few extra seedlings out isn’t so bad, but thinning your crops disturbs the roots of the seedlings you leave to grow.
 This slows down and stunts their growth early on.
-For some plants such as carrots it can cause them to fork or grow into short stubby carrots.
+For some plants, such as carrots, it can cause them to fork or grow into short, stubby carrots.

 Vegetable Garden Ideas: DIY Labels

 Forgetting which plant is which?
 Or maybe you want to get the kids involved and help them identify their favorite foods (and learn how they grow).
-There’s lots of things you can use to create labels from wooden spoons, old aluminum blinds cut into 6 inch pieces and of course our favorites – sticks and stones!
+There are lots of things you can use to create labels, including wooden spoons, old aluminum blinds cut into 6 inch pieces, and of course, our favorites, sticks and stones!

-Pro tip: if you’re planning on saving your own seeds or want to keep track of lots of other things like sowing dates, variety, fertilizer and crop rotations – then use use numbers or codes instead.
-You can then match up the code to a spreadsheet or this Moleskine Garden Journal to get all the important info.
+Pro tip: If you’re planning on saving your own seeds or want to keep track of lots of other things like sowing dates, variety, fertilizer, and crop rotations, then use numbers or codes instead.
+This way, you can keep track of all your plants and rotations without having to write everything out in detail.

 Water Bottle Dribblers